open-edge-insights/video-ingestion/README.md

         $ ln -sf VideoIngestion/.dockerignore ../.dockerignore
         $ docker-compose up --build ia_video_ingestion
         ```
-    2. Update EIS VideoIngestion config key value in `etcd` using UI's
+    2. Update EIS VideoIngestion config key value in `etcd` using UI
        like `EtcdKeeper` or programmatically and see if it picks it up
        automatically without any container restarts.

+       **NOTE**: The dynamic config update is still WIP.